laughn-man/file-splitter/README.md

 This removes the 20 chunks files and you are left with the 1GB.bin file as it was before the split.

 ![Combine Example](assets/images/example-combine.png)

+## Transfer

+Transfer uses prebuilt source and destionation sub commands to transfer files from a source to a destionation.
+Transfers use buffers transfer files in chunks when possible so as not to consume too much memory.
+Transfers also attempt to use non-blocking IO when possible so as to prevent thread locking.

+### Options

+* -p, --parallelism: Optional.
+Default 1.
+How many transfers to run in parallel.
+* --insecure: Optional.
+When set multi-transfer will ignore the authenticity of any SSL certs and assume they are genuine.
+Transfers are still encrypted in transit even though the source or destination is not verified.
+This should only be used when you are confident of the endpoint you are connecting to.
+* --trust-store: Optional.
+Points to a Java Keystore with trusted certificates that multi-transfer should use in place of the default default certificates installed with Java.
+* --trust-store-password: Required if --trust-store is set.
+The password to the trust store defined in --trust-store.

+### File

+The file subcommand type is responsible for

+#### file-src

+#### file-dest

+### Artifactory

+Transfer from/to a [JFrog Artifactory](https://jfrog.com/artifactory/) system.